Enhance Your Post-Workout Recovery

-Contrary to popular relief, "rest day" does not mean "lay on the couch and do nothing day."
+Contrary to popular belief, "rest day" does not mean "lay on the couch and do nothing day."
 Aim for "active rest days" instead of total couch potato days.
-On an active rest day, you do not have to hit up the gym.
+On an active rest day, you do not have to hit the gym.
 But, it would help if you tried to get out and move.

 Go for a walk, do some stretching or mobility drills, or play in the park with your dog.
 When you move regularly, you stimulate blood flow and ensure your muscles get the nutrients they need to recover.